GeoNet/Actions/README.md

 for more information, read the [versioning for container images info](#versioning-for-container-images)

 format implementation inspired by [Kubernetes sig-release promotion tools](https://github.com/kubernetes-sigs/promo-tools).

+On release, if using `configPath` and not `configLiteral`, a PR will be automatically created which adds the release tags to be promoted per each image built.

 #### Pushing to quay.io